tzuhsuan0410/machine-learning-model-comparison/README.md

 (Dataset used for the project is from a public source and is in Chinese.)

-Detailed variable descriptions are provided in the `Codebook/` directory The datasets are not included in this repository due to course policy.
+Detailed variable descriptions are provided in the `Codebook/` directory.

 ## Methods
 For both tasks, the following steps were applied: